How the College of Marin Course Came About

 Other factors include meaning and purpose, openheartedness, assertiveness (without aggression), a sense of control over one’s life (which can also be described as having awareness of conscious choice throughout the day), and authenticity.

 Effort and determination are necessary in order to make the changes in your life that allow those factors to be in place.
-In working with my mind-body medicine clients, and more recently in my teaching, I came to realize that empowerment and self-efficacy are what motivates us to put in the effort to make healthy life changes.
+In working with my mind-body medicine clients, and more recently in my teaching at College of Marin, I came to realize that empowerment and self-efficacy are what motivates us to put in the effort to make healthy life changes.

 Furthermore, empowerment and self-efficacy catalyze improved wellbeing and health just by acquiring a state of mind of self-efficacy.
 In other words, although effort is required, the belief that you can succeed, in and of itself, serves to improve results in all endeavors.

 Therefore, self-efficacy and empowerment are the focus of what I teach.
 This is because they are powerful catalysts for success in every endeavor, including the pursuit of health and wellbeing.

 The factors mentioned above, such as belonging, meaning and purpose, openheartedness, assertiveness, authenticity, and gaining a greater sense of being in control of one’s life are addressed in each of the seven weeks of the College of Marin course.